Mwangi-dan/taawavault_upgrade/README.md

 ## Documentation

-Full system specifications available in `SYSTEMS_SPECIFICATIONS_V2.md`.
+See the repository for architecture and deployment details.

 ## License

-[Your License Here]
+See the LICENSE file in the repository.

 ## Support

-For issues and questions, please contact [Your Support Contact].
+For issues and questions, open an issue on the repository.